 Celebrates Big Cat Rescue’s 26th Year of Saving Exotic Cats!

 We have selected five important “in situ” projects (i.e. work being done out in the wild to preserve species).
-Each project is devoted to a different species which will be named soon.
+Each project is devoted to a different species.

 When you check in, you receive five tickets each worth $5.
 As you go around the sanctuary you will visit stations where you can learn about the project.
 Then YOU DECIDE which projects your $25 admission fee will go toward by dropping your $5 tickets in the jar at the projects of your choice.
 You can divide up your tickets in any way you want – all to one project, or split them among the projects.
 ALL of your admission will be donated to the projects you select.
-You can read more about the five projects further down on this page.
+The five projects are:

 Parking and Check-In: